-Prerequisite: RDG 100 and MTH 103; OR minimum acceptable test scores for placement in college-level reading and math (Math ACT score 19 or higher; SAT math score 460 or higher; or ACCUPLACER Elementary Algebra score of 84 or greater).
+Prerequisite: MTH 102 or MTH 121 or minimum acceptable placement test scores (Math ACT score 19 or higher; SAT math score 500 or higher; or ACCUPLACER Elementary Algebra score of 76 or higher).

 This course explores the fundamental ideas of planar and spatial geometry.
-Content includes the analysis and classification of geometric figures; the study of geometry transformations; the concepts of tessellation, symmetry, congruence, and similarity; connection of geometry to other mathematical topics and to nature and art; and an overview of measurement.
-The course also includes an introduction to the use of computers in the teaching and learning of informal geometry.
+Content includes the analysis and classification of geometric figures; the study of geometry transformations; the concepts of tessellation, symmetry, congruence, and similarity; connection of geometry to other mathematical topics and to nature and art, and an overview of measurement.
+The course also includes concrete models and an introduction to the use of computers in the teaching and learning of informal geometry.